cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 implicit from the implementation and not passed as parameter.
-If used inside a KEM algorithm, `suite_id` MUST start with "KEM" and identify this KEM algorithm; if used in the remainder of HPKE, it MUST start with "DEM" and identify the entire ciphersuite in use.
+If used inside a KEM algorithm, `suite_id` MUST start with "KEM" and identify this KEM algorithm; if used in the remainder of HPKE, it MUST start with "HPKE" and identify the entire ciphersuite in use.
 See sections {{dhkem}}
 and {{encryption-context}} for details.

 ## DH-Based KEM {#dhkem}